Vacancies in generic Kitaev spin liquids

-Vacancies in spin liquids are closely related to magnetic impurities, i.e., Kondo-type models \cite{Dhochak2010,PhysRevLett.117.037202,PhysRevB.94.024411}.
+Vacancies in QSL are closely related to magnetic impurities, i.e., Kondo-type models \cite{Dhochak2010,PhysRevLett.117.037202,PhysRevB.94.024411}.
 Our findings regarding how scaling is altered by flux excitations bear direct implications for the RKKY interaction \cite{Dhochak2010}.
-Furthermore, the interactions among vacancies in a generic spin liquid may give rise to intriguing multi-impurity Kondo phenomena \cite{PhysRevLett.47.737,PhysRevLett.58.843}.
+Furthermore, the interactions among vacancies in a generic QSL may give rise to intriguing multi-impurity Kondo phenomena \cite{PhysRevLett.47.737,PhysRevLett.58.843}.
 Given that vacancy-vacancy couplings already manifest at the Gaussian level [cf.~Eq.~\eqref{htautau}], it would even be possible to explore them numerically using a free-fermion bath.

+Two close cousins of the honeycomb model introduced in Refs.~\cite{Yao2007,Yao2011} also host QSL ground states.
+They are solvable using a similar fermion representation as in Eq.~\eqref{eq.free}.
+Moreover, vacancies again host dangling Majorana modes that form locally conserved operators analogous to $\tau^\mu_{\vect R}$, but no magnetization.
+Adjusting the arguments from the main text, we readily infer that generic perturbations again produce a non-zero moment \cite{supplementaryMaterial}.
+In the model of Ref. \cite{Yao2007}, time-reversal symmetry is broken spontaneously and determines the orientation of the ensuing moment.
+In the model of Ref.~\cite{Yao2011}, the extensive ground state degeneracy due to vacancies is lifted via more conventional RKKY interactions. \\